 c) Resident Services

+Resident Services must not be included in the project operating budget projections.

 All resident services expenses must be funded from a third-party income stream, including but not limited to Medicaid, McKinney Vento, Illinois Department of Public Health, Illinois Department on Aging, Illinois Department of Healthcare and Family Services, Illinois Department of Human Services, Illinois Department of Veteran’s Affairs, or the US Department of Veteran’s Affairs.
+Budgeted cost to provide services should be sufficient to provide services over 15 year Compliance Period.

 5) Reserves

+Any balances in Project reserves must stay with the Project at the time of investor exit.
+The Authority will review partnership agreements to ensure this policy is enforced.

 All Projects must meet the following minimum reserve requirements: